 - Former Georgia forward Asa Newell was ecstatic to land with his hometown Hawks in the draft, per Lauren L. Williams of the Atlanta Journal-Constitution.
 “I knew deep in my heart that I really wanted to go to the Hawks, and hearing about the trades, and me and DQ [Derik Queen] basically got traded for each other, it was pretty cool,” Newell said.
 “So that’s gonna be a fun matchup, for sure.
 But it was just like, ‘Wow.’
 My heart was beating so fast when the camera came to my table, and I just, I was just so happy, especially getting dropped into a great organization.”

-- Jack White, who previously played 21 games in the NBA with the Nuggets and Grizzlies from 2022-24, will workout with the Hawks and play with them in Summer League, according to ESPN’s Olgun Uluc (Twitter link).
+- Australian forward Jack White, who previously played 21 games in the NBA with the Nuggets and Grizzlies from 2022-24, will work out for the Hawks and play with them in Summer League, according to ESPN’s Olgun Uluc (Twitter link).
 Uluc writes that an NBA return for White is a possibility.

 Honestly, I’m not surprised Kasparas slid down the board.